HomeSkin Firming10 Collagen-Support Habits

 The fastest way to lose collagen is UV damage, which breaks it down faster than your body rebuilds it.
 Daily broad-spectrum sunscreen is therefore the most important collagen-preserving habit you have, and it underpins everything else you do for firmness.

 • Protein.
-Collagen is made from amino acids, so adequate protein gives your body the raw materials.
+Collagen is made from amino acids, so adequate protein — from meat, fish, eggs, dairy, beans, and legumes — provides the building blocks.

-• Vitamin C. Essential for collagen synthesis, found in citrus, berries, peppers, and leafy greens.
+• Vitamin C. Essential for collagen synthesis, found in citrus, berries, peppers, kiwi, and leafy greens.

 • Colorful produce.
-Antioxidants help defend collagen from damage.
+Antioxidants from brightly colored fruits and vegetables help defend collagen from damage.

 Habits that slow collagen loss

 • Do not smoke.
-Smoking dramatically accelerates collagen breakdown and aging.
+Smoking dramatically accelerates collagen breakdown and skin aging.

 • Limit excess sugar.
 Too much sugar can stiffen and damage collagen through a process called glycation.